 Matthew sighed, throwing a look at Amor, who just grinned unapologetically.

 Meanwhile, Felix ambled to the kitchen.
-Where Amore told him to unpack the gifts they'd bought from the market—it was a darling set of shirts and summer trunks Amor had thought were perfect for Matthew.
+Where Amore told him to unpack the gifts they'd bought from the market—it was a darling set of shirts and summer trunks Amor had thought were perfect for her cousin.

-After Fernando finished placing their relatives' bags in their rooms, he made his way to the kitchen, eager to busy himself with the finishing touches on a tray of palabok—He was always proud of his dishes.
-After all, he always cooked for his family.
+After Fernando finished placing their relatives' belingings in their rooms, he made his way to the kitchen, eager to busy himself with the finishing touches on a tray of palabok—He was always proud of his dishes.
+After all, he was the one responsible for their family's meals, that was because his wife never bothered to learn how to.

 "Hey, kid," Fernando greeted warmly, his voice carrying the easy affection of a seasoned uncle, effortlessly making Felix feel like family.
 "Are they yours?
 They look nice."
 He flashed a smile, his eyes twinkling with light humor.